voxel51/eta/docs/linting_guide.md

 > answer is “No”.
 Black is all about sensible defaults.

-## Customizing pylint
+## Customizing Pylint

-To permanently disable a pylint message, add it to the `disable` field in the `pylintrc` file:
+To permanently disable a Pylint message, add it to the `disable` field in the `pylintrc` file:

 ```shell
 [MESSAGES CONTROL]
 disable=too-few-public-methods,too-many-arguments
 ```

-To disable a pylint message for the rest of the current block (i.e., indentation level) in a module, add the comment:
+To disable a Pylint message for the rest of the current block (i.e., indentation level) in a module, add the comment:

 ```py
 # pylint: disable=too-many-instance-attributes
 ```

-To disable a pylint message for the current line:
+To disable a Pylint message for the current line:

 ```py
 from builtins import *  # pylint disable=wildcard-import
 ```

-To disable pylint errors temporarily in a module:
+To disable Pylint errors temporarily in a module:

 ```py
 # pragma pylint: disable=redefined-builtin